 EMC practitioners are affected by barriers related to the individual, the team, and the environment in which they function.
-The individual's ability to work safely is potentially affected by fatigue, sleep deprivation, anger, stress, ill health, inexperience, lack of knowledge, and fear of reprimand.
+The individual's ability to work safely is potentially affected by fatigue, sleep deprivation, anger, stress, ill health, inexperience, lack of knowledge, external pressures, and fear of reprimand.
 Team dynamics such as role confusion, authority, and ineffective communication skills labour the process of effective teamwork.
-In addition, environmental factors add to teamwork pressure.
-Equipment failure, noise, interruptions and unfamiliar places all contribute to poor teamwork (Reznek, 2003; Hicks et al, 2008).
+As expatriates, HMCAS EMC practitioners need to develop a particular cultural awareness and learn to work alongside colleagues from very different backgrounds (life experience, religion, culture, language).
+They treat patients who are even more diverse in all possible aspects, encompassing some low or high expectations from a national EMS provider, and many with total reliance on its services for minor ailments or life threatening cases.
+In addition, environmental and cultural factors add to teamwork pressure.
+Equipment failure, noise, interruptions, unfamiliar places all contribute to poor teamwork (Reznek, 2003; Hicks et al, 2008).

 The involvement of all team members during an emergency situation is essential to minimising patient safety risks and optimising their outcomes.
-The teamwork principles must be promoted (Table 3).
+The teamwork principles presented in Table 2 must be promoted.
 Education and training in CRM using simulations will improve team dynamics.
 During the simulations, team members must be encouraged to speak and contribute meaningfully towards the patient's treatment.
 Clearly identified roles and responsibilities of each team member will create an environment which is conducive to quality patient care.
 CRM training should be a continuous process commencing during employee orientation.
 CRM training must then be conducted regularly with all role players in different settings in the form of CPD.
 This will ensure that participants overcome individual, team, and environment pressures in a controlled setting (Alinier and Newton, 2013).
+CRM must involve the training of individuals to function in teams whereby non-technical skills such as: collaboration, mutual support, communication, task management, teamwork, and leadership are taught and are accompanied by practice and feedback encouraging reflection on the part of the practitioners.